OroArmorModding/Netherite-Plus-Mod/README.md

 * Netherite Tridents
   - Riptide out of lava and water
   - Don't burn in lava

+* Netherite Beacons
+  - Three tiers
+  - New lava vision effect that is given based on the number of netherite blocks in the base

+* Full advancement system
+   - Each feature as at least one advancement

+* Configuration commands (Beta)
+  - Edit the config files in game with commands!
+  - NOTE: You must restart your game for most effects to take place

+* REI Fishing plugin (Beta)
+  - Shows the stats of fishing in different environments

 * Configurations
   - All features are fully configable
   - Include or don't include